Calculating + Controlling Your Hotel Operating Costs

 When profits are low, getting creative about saving costs is key to staying afloat.
 Take some time to evaluate the current contracts your hotel has with suppliers and service providers.
 Are there certain services that you can cut back on at this time?
 Or are there companies willing to negotiate a better price for you during this low profitability period?

 If you’ve developed relationships with providers over the years, consider reaching out and proposing an agreement update that saves you money but also poses a benefit for the other party.
 Offering the company an advertising slot at the next conference your hotel hosts or agreeing to refer others in the industry to their services are just two examples of benefits you can propose to the organization.
 Think creatively about what you can provide to them in exchange for a reduced service rate.

 If negotiations lead nowhere, consider other suppliers in the area.
 You may be able to find more competitive rates elsewhere that will help you lower operating costs.

 Operating costs are something that every hotel manager needs to keep a careful eye on.
 Knowing what’s contributing to your expenses is the first step.
 But working to manage costs and increase operational efficiency is just as important.
-Qwick lets you experience the benefits of having skilled professionals without incurring the extra costs that hiring a full-time employee entails.
+Qwick connects you with skilled hospitality freelancers, so you can staff your business without incurring the extra costs that hiring a full-time employee entails.